Ancss/osai/README.md

 # OSAI: Intelligent Operating System Assistant

 OSAI is an AI-powered operating system assistant designed to enhance the user's operating system experience through natural language interaction.
-It integrates powerful AI capabilities to understand and execute various system-level tasks, providing intelligent solutions for operating system management and control.
+It integrates powerful AI capabilities to understand and execute various system-level tasks for Windows Macos and Linux, providing intelligent solutions for operating system management and control.

 **OSAI's functionality is not limited to the features showcased below; its capabilities are only limited by how you choose to use it.**